Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 With the connectors and resistors soldered, it is time to connect everything with short bits of wire.
 The general process for this is to cut an appropriate length of wire, strip the ends, pre-tin them and then solder the wire ends to the appropriate holes or pins.

-The required connections are shown in the image below.
+The required connections are shown in the photo below.
 It helps to use differently coloured wires to keep a better overview of what needs to be connected where (plus it looks neat).

 ![portable_wire_4](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_wire_4.jpg)